 The gift of good literature is that it helps us all become a little more human.
 It creates an opportunities and provides a safe places where we can learn a little bit more about who we are, who we want to be, and perhaps even who we hope to become.

 For those tempted to censor books for young readers, especially those educators still concerned about the suitability of Double Exposure (or any other authors’ book) in your classrooms, I ask that you to please talk to your librarians, teachers and most importantly, your students!

 Listen to what they have to say.
 What they want to read.
 What is relevant in their lives, and try as much as you can, to refrain from making the very decisions that good literature will help them be better qualified to make on their own.

 If you are tempted to shun or censor anyone’s book, please do it all the way, bless it by banning it.

-Top ten most frequently challenged books of 2014 were:
+The top ten most frequently challenged books of 2014

 Reasons: anti-family, cultural insensitivity, drugs/alcohol/smoking, gambling, offensive language, sex education, sexually explicit, unsuited for age group, violence.
 Additional reasons: “depictions of bullying”